 - Use your curbside waste carts for recyclables, organics and garbage.
 The more waste you set out at the curb, the less you’ll have to take to the Public Drop-Off.
 Not a good fit?
 Consider exchanging your blue or grey cart for a larger size.

 - Ample organic waste?
 Try composting!
-You can pick up a composter for $45 at the Waste Resource Innovation Centre, 110 Dunlop Drive, Monday to Friday between 8 a.m. to 4 p.m.
+You can pick up a composter for $45 at the Waste Resource Innovation Centre (administration building), 110 Dunlop Drive, Monday to Friday between 8 a.m. to 4 p.m.

 - Cleaning up the yard ?
 Bring bagged or bundled yard waste to 110 Dunlop Drive, Gate 3 for free disposal.